-- There are three main types of impetigo: Non-Bullous Impetigo, Bullous Impetigo, and the most serious condition, Ecthyma.
+- There are three main types of impetigo: Non-Bullous, Bullous and, the most serious condition, Ecthyma.

 - Impetigo causes clusters of red, itchy blisters that may weep and that spread quickly.
-Depending on the type of impetigo, the blisters may be larger, lymph nodes may swell and other symptoms may occur, including fever and diarrhea.
+Depending on the type, the blisters may be larger, lymph nodes may swell and other symptoms may occur, including fever and diarrhea.
 Ecthyma may lead to severe complications, including cellulitis, meningitis and kidney infection.

 - A conventional doctor will prescribe a topical antibiotic ointment or cream for impetigo.
 Depending on severity, an oral antibiotic may also be prescribed

-- There are several natural treatments for impetigo, including: grapefruit seed extract, ginger, apple cider vinegar, turmeric, tea tree oil, green tea, coconut oil, Manuka honey and Goldenseal.
+- There are several natural treatments, including: grapefruit seed extract, ginger, apple cider vinegar, turmeric, tea tree oil, green tea, coconut oil, Manuka honey and Goldenseal.